Women's World Award

-Winners of the Women's World Award, sponsored by the World Awards organization headed by former Soviet Union President Mikhail Gorbachev, intended for women who have influenced the world by their work in areas such as society or politics.
+Winners of the Women's World Award, sponsored by the World Award organization headed by former Soviet Union President Mikhail Gorbachev, intended for women who have influenced the world by their work in areas such as society or politics.
 The award has been given since 2004.
 No monetary prize is attached; the prize token has shape of a glass female silhouette.
 The corresponding prize for men, although no longer observed, was called 'Men's World Day' until it was terminated in 2006.
 There is also a gender neutral event called 'Save The World awards' which awards equal numbers of men and women.

 Awards

 2009

 March 5, 2009 in Vienna, Austria;